pforret/blog.splashing/_topic/city/addisababa.md

 ---
 # Addis Ababa

-Addis Ababa, also known by its unofficial name Finfinne, is the capital and largest city of Ethiopia.
-It also serves as the regional capital of Oromia.
+Addis Ababa, is the capital and largest city of Ethiopia.
+It is also serves as the capital of the Oromia Region.
 In the 2007 census, the city's population was estimated to be 2,739,551 inhabitants.
-Addis Ababa is a highly developed and important cultural, artistic, and financial centre of Ethiopia.Addis Ababa was depicted as a fortified place called Barara in the 15th century.
+Addis Ababa is a highly developed and important cultural, artistic, financial and administrative  centre of Ethiopia.Addis Ababa was portrayed in the 15th century as a fortified location called  Barara that housed the emperors of Ethiopia at the time.
+Prior to Emperor Dawit II, Barara was completely destroyed during the Ethiopian–Adal War and Oromo  expansions.
-Barara was immediately plundered by Adalite general Ahmad ibn Ibrahim al-Ghazi  following his army entrapment in 1529 amidst a war against the Ethiopian medieval army.
-Founding history of Addis Ababa dates back in late 19th-century by Menelik II, Negus of Shewa, in 1886 after finding Mount Entoto unpleasant two years prior.

 ## Unsplash photos